mdn/content/files/en-us/glossary/color_space/index.md

 CSS `<color>` values in the sRGB color spaces include {{cssxref("hex-color")}}, {{cssxref("named-color")}}, {{cssxref("color_value/rgb", "rgb()")}}, {{cssxref("color_value/hsl", "hsl()")}} (hue, saturation, lightness), and {{cssxref("color_value/hwb", "hwb()")}} (hue, whiteness, blackness).
 There are also the `srgb`, `srgb-linear`, `a98-rgb`, and `prophoto-rgb` color spaces for the [`color()`](/en-US/docs/Web/CSS/color_value/color) function.

 The HSV (hue, saturation, and value) color space, and its synonym HSB (hue, saturation, and brightness), are represented in CSS as [`hwb()`](/en-US/docs/Web/CSS/color_value/hwb).
 Named colors are simply keywords mapped to specific hex values.
 Converting these various color notations to sRGB is straightforward mathematically.
-Note that {{cssxref("&lt;color&gt;","currentcolor","#currentcolor_keyword")}} can be any color, not restricted to sRGB only.
+Note that {{cssxref("&lt;color&gt;","currentcolor","#currentcolor_keyword")}} can be any color — it is not restricted to sRGB.

 The `rgb()` color function is not the only color function that can represent the _sRGB_ color space.
 Cylindrical coordinate systems like the [`HSL`](/en-US/docs/Web/CSS/color_value/hsl) (_hue-saturation-lightness_) or [`HWB`](/en-US/docs/Web/CSS/color_value/hwb) (_hue-whiteness-blackness_) color models are also used to represent a sRGB color on the web.